Claims and Reimbursement

 Electronic fund transfer (EFT) payments

-The 1199SEIU Benefit Funds have selected Change Healthcare as their electronic payment and remittance reporting provider.
-Change Healthcare ePayment for medical providers replaces paper-based claims payments with electronic funds transfer (EFT) payments that are directly deposited into your bank account.
-There is no cost to you to use Change Healthcare ePayment and enrollment is free.
+The 1199SEIU Benefit Funds have selected Zelis as their electronic payment and remittance reporting provider.
+Zelis e-payments for medical providers replace paper-based claims payments with electronic funds transfer (EFT) payments that are directly deposited into your bank account.
+There is no cost to you to use the Funds-sponsored Zelis plan, and enrollment is free.
+You can use Zelis’s proprietary e-payment provider portal to manage Funds payments.

 Get paid faster with EFT payments

-With Change Healthcare ePayment, you can accelerate your reimbursement cycle since you don’t have to wait for your checks to arrive in the mail.
+With EFT payments, you can accelerate your reimbursement cycle since you don’t have to wait for your checks to arrive in the mail.
 Plus, it eliminates manual processes like sorting and opening mail, reconciling paper-based claims payments, creating deposit tickets and making trips to the bank.

 Simplify reconciliation

-Once enrolled in Change Healthcare ePayment, you will continue to receive paper explanation of payment (EOP) statements for up to 45 days after enrollment, after which the Benefit Funds will generate a downloadable HIPAA-formatted 835 ERA file through your respective clearinghouse.
-You can also use Change Healthcare Payment Manager, an online application available for Change Healthcare ePayment users, to view and print EOP images.
+Once enrolled in Zelis e-payments, the Benefit Funds will generate a downloadable HIPAA-formatted 835 ERA file through your respective clearinghouse.
+You can also access the Zelis Provider Portal to view and print EOP images.

-Note: Your enrollment with Change Healthcare ePayment includes access to the standard version of Change Healthcare Payment Manager, offering the capability to search, view, print and download EOP information.
-You can upgrade to the premium version of Change Healthcare Payment Manager, which includes more robust capabilities, for an additional charge.
+Note: Your basic enrollment with the Funds-sponsored Zelis e-payment tool includes access to the standard version of Zelis’s e-payment manager, offering the capability to search, view, print and download EOP information for Funds payments.
+You can upgrade to the premium version, which includes more robust capabilities across multiple payers, for a fee.

 Provider Remittance